What to do if the back plate is still in the bouts, and still attached to the neck?

 Optionally estimate the weight of the back plate by ‘subtracting’ the weights of the neck, bouts, linings and all blocks.
 Ask how to do this.

 Estimate the Mode 2 of the back plate.
-Ask how to do this.
+Write to me to ask how to do this.
 Mode 2 (a measure of the cross-plate stiffness) is ideally just below half of Mode 5.

 Do any necessary repairs to the belly plate edges and mend any and all cracks first.

-Multiply the ‘combined’ Mode 5 frequency by about 0.85 to get to the true estimate of the back’s Mode 5 free-plate tap tone.
+Divide1 the ‘combined’ Mode 5 frequency by ~0.85 to get to the true estimate of the back’s Mode 5 free-plate tap tone.